 Keep an eye out for the following symptoms, as your pet ages:

 Pets instinctively hide symptoms, making it tough to know if your pet’s sick.
 Any behavioral changes in your pets could indicate a health problem.
 If you notice anything unusual, don’t hesitate to schedule an appointment.

 As a pets age, a variety of chronic diseases and conditions become more common.
 During an older pet’s regular checkup, our veterinarian will perform a complete physical examination and also might recommend routine blood tests or urinalyses to screen your pet for age-related medical concerns such as:

-It's essential to detect and diagnose disease as early as possible.
-When treatment is begun at an early stage of disease, possibly before your pet has even begun experiencing symptoms, the disease will be much more effectively managed.
-Early diagnosis and treatment also limits the level of discomfort your pet has to suffer as a result of an age-related condition.
+It’s essential to detect and diagnose the disease as early as possible.
+When treatment is begun at an early stage of the disease, possibly before your pet has even begun experiencing symptoms, the disease will be much more effectively managed.
+Early diagnosis and treatment also limit the level of discomfort your pet has to suffer as a result of an age-related condition.